brainstormforce/wp-spectra/README.md

 ## Changelog ##

 ### 2.19.5 - Monday, 31st March 2025 ###
-* Improved codebase for improved security.
+* Improvement: Improved code quality.
-* Fix: Image Gallery - Resolved an issue where Spectra's Lightbox functionality was broken when Imagify's "Display images in Next-Gen format" option was enabled.
+* Fix: Image Gallery - Resolved an issue wherein lightbox functionality was broken when Imagify's Next-Gen format option enabled.
 * Fix: Global - Optimized block ID processing logic to prevent `Allowed memory size` errors when nesting patterns.
 * Fix: Global - Resolved an issue where custom CSS for background images was not applying correctly on the frontend.
 * Fix: Global - Resolved an issue wherein assets were not loading in SureCart's template parts.